Our flagship 2018 Braver Conference will get under the skin of what being braver really means both in work and in life.

 Tickets are currently not available to purchase.
 We may release a final allocation closer to the conference date.
 If you are interested in purchasing one please register your interest.

 Following a day of learning we continue into the evening with our Annual Dinner, celebrating achievements of our industry and saying thank you, over good food and wine, to colleagues, clients and partners.
-It’s a night you don’t want to miss.
-Last year's entertainment included musicians, a poet, and a DJ set - hosted by a stand-up comic.
+The night will be hosted by Rachel Parris, an award-winning musical comedian, actor, improviser and presenter.

 Some of last year's attendees